tolgaOzen/go-gotham/README.md

 ## Middlewares

 Middlewares work before the request reaches the controller.
-These are the parts where you can perform authorization check, record requests, limit the number of requests, etc.
+These are the parts where you can perform authorization check, record requests, limit the number of requests etc.
 Middlewares can implement service interfaces.
 This way, they can check the data.

 #### Injection